platanus/potassium/README.md

   and [Sendgrid](https://github.com/platanus/send_grid_mailer) with recipient interceptor support
 - [Sentry](https://sentry.io) to monitor exceptions and errors
 - [Vue.js](https://vuejs.org) or [Angular 2](https://angular.io/) for frontend development
+- Creates the Github repository of your choice for the project (it uses `hub` under the hood).
+A local git repository will always be created.

 A few more things are added to the project:

 - A [low database connection pool limit][pool]
 - Setup continuous integration in [CircleCI](circle-ci) to run tests
-- Create the github repository for the project (it used `hub` under the hood)
 - A `bin/setup` script to setup things on a newly cloned project
 - A `bin/cibuild` script to run continuous integration build on CI
 - A `db:fake_data:load` rake task to load fake data for development